 Best Strains for Carpal Tunnel Syndrome

-Whether you prefer to use THC or CBD for carpal tunnel, there is probably a suitable cannabis strain for you out there.
-Many of these are indica-leaning strains that can help you sleep if carpal tunnel is keeping you awake at night.
+Whether an individual prefers to use THC or CBD for carpal tunnel, there is probably a suitable cannabis strain for them.

-If you prefer something with a higher CBD content and low levels of THC, you could try:
+Individuals that prefer something with a higher CBD content and low levels of THC could try:

 For the best of both worlds, pick a strain like Harlequin.
 This sativa-dominant hybrid boasts an almost 1:1 ratio of THC to CBD, imparting a mild and manageable high.